- Falmouth Campus

 - 01326 213730

-The course prepares you for the demands of a rapidly changing, complex media world, where the ability to create meaningful and effective ideas is paramount.
+Carve your path in a rapidly changing media world, where the ability to create meaningful and effective ideas is paramount.

 - A multi-million pound studio environment that mirrors leading contemporary design studios

-- Specialist skills relevant for your project interests
+- Specialist skills and facilities relevant to your project interests

 How the course is taught